fugue/organizations/README.md

 ## Step 3: Create a Cloudformation Stackset to provision IAM roles

 With the External ID from Step 1 in hand, we can now create the Stackset.
 You will still need AWS credentials for your root account active, with the `AWSCloudFormationFullAccess` and `AWSOrganizationsReadOnlyAccess` or equivalent policies attached.
+See [template.yaml](template.yaml) for the CloudFormation template used to create the role in each AWS account.

 Run the following command, replacing `<extid>` with your value: